 Step 1: Trim

 All body grooming starts at the same place.
 You need to trim the hair.
 Many of you might aspire to having a baby-smooth ass when you’re done.
 We commend your spirit.
-Even with that goal, your first step is to use your Lawn Mower.
+Even with that goal, your first step is to use your Lawn Mower 3.0.
 If you do nothing else, trimming your ass hair will help with cleanliness, and it’ll raise your bedroom success rate several notches.
 That said, you need to learn a few things before you get started.

 Trimming your ass is not like trimming any other part of your body.
 You might think you’ve learned enough by successfully trimming your balls.
 Sure, you had to learn to control the trimmer and deal with sensitive skin, but you could see what you were doing.
 Also, you can move your balls and junk around to get a safe trim.
 The ass is a different animal.

 The first thing to know about trimming ass hair is that you need a dedicated mirror for the job.
 You’re going to put the mirror on the ground (hopefully on a Magic Mat, actually), and use it to help see the target area.
 In case you’re a little slow, you want a dedicated mirror because your clippings are going to fall all over it.
-Your ass has a unique collection of bacteria, even if you wash regularly, and you don’t want to be cross contaminating it.
+Your ass has a unique collection of bacteria, even if you wash regularly, and you don’t want to be cross-contaminating it.

 As for the technique for trimming, that depends on your end goal.
 If you plan to follow the trim with a shave, then use the closest guard setting available.
 That will make the shave much easier.
 If you intend to wax your ass (which is definitely a sound approach), then you want to trim the hairs to be about ¼-inch long.
-This is the ideal length for a waxing and will make that process far less painful.
+This is the ideal length for waxing and will make that process far less painful.
 If you aren’t yet ready to commit to a perfectly bare ass, then you want to try to trim the hair as short as possible without turning it into stubble.
 That varies for each guy, so start with a slightly longer setting and incrementally work your way down.

 Step 2: Scrubbing

 So, there could be a different step two.
 Some of you want to shave.
 That’s fine.
-Once the hair is trimmed, get some gentle lubricant and go to town with your Plow.
+Once the hair is trimmed, get some gentle lubricant and go to town with your safety razor.
 Just, take your time.
 We already covered the intense discomfort of cutting your ass.
 For the non-shavers, you’re done with grooming after your trim.
 Step two is a shower.
 While we respect your lifetime of experience in the shower, you need to treat your bum differently after it has been groomed.
 Even a trim will make everything more sensitive.
 More importantly, you’re changing the state of homeostasis.
 You need a good, thorough scrub to avoid problems with infection and bacteria.
 Technically, this is true even if you don’t groom, but doing it right after hair removal is vital.
 As for those of you shaving, triple all of this advice.